nloewy/cellsociety_team08/doc/DESIGN_PLAN.md

 ## Design Details
+- **Neighborhood** is an abstract class because it shows the way neighbourhoods are determined (For example, in Conway’s Game of Life, all eight surrounding cells are considered neighbors, but in Spreading of Fire, only the four adjacent cells are.)
+For each distinct way of determining neighborhood there will be a subclass extending the superclass with a corresponding ```getNeighbors()``` method
+- **Simulation** contains the model of is an abstract class because each simulation has a different set of finite states and rules controlling state change.
+Therefore, each simulation will have a corresponding subclass extending this abstract class and implementing the ```transitionFunction()``` method and specifying the states.

+Both of these will need the information read by the XMLParser to know which simulation it's on in order to extend according to the rules for a specific simulation.

+The method signatures will not reveal the implementation of datastructures, etc. For grid, we will be using a grid class, and iterating through the grid to set states will be done through getNext() methods, so that the data structure of the grid is not revealed.
+For file format, XMLParser will be responsible for getting and reading the file, and it will return the results to other classes.
+Therefore there would not be a public method that includes the file format.

 ## Use Cases

 ### Provided Use Cases:
 1. Apply the rules to a middle cell: set the next state of a cell to dead by counting its number of neighbors using the Game of Life rules for a cell in the middle (i.e., with all its neighbors)
 ```java

 ```
 2. Apply the rules to an edge cell: set the next state of a cell to live by counting its number of neighbors using the Game of Life rules for a cell on the edge (i.e., with some of its neighbors missing)
 ```java